Alarms do not load in the web client in Internet Explorer or Edge

 When NetBotz Rack Access is configured in Data Center Expert, the cards are assigned to every door on every pod instead of only those intended.
 Access is disabled for the unintended assignments.

-The Select all option in the Rack Access > Control option in Data Center Expert unlocks only one door on NetBotz 250 appliances.
-The NetBotz 250 does not allow both doors to be unlocked at the same time.
+The Select all option in the Rack Access > Control option in Data Center Expert unlocks only one door on NetBotz 250 and 750 appliances.
+The NetBotz 250 and 750 do not allow both doors to be unlocked at the same time.

 APC 3.x device setting does not update